neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 * Frontal
 * Temporal
 * Parietal
-* and Occipital
+* Occipital

-The Cerebellum, which we discussed at a micro level in week 2, sits at the back.
+The cerebellum, which we discussed at a micro level in week 2, sits at the back.
 Then at the base there is the brain stem, which connects the brain to the spinal cord.

 What you can't see in the diagram is that the brain is divided, left and right, into 2 hemispheres.
 They are largely symmetric and connected across the midline by a structure known as the corpus callosum.

-Finally [the diagram on the right](#brains) shows a sagitall section, as if we've divided the 2 hemispheres and then removed the left.
+Finally [the diagram on the right](#brains) shows a sagittal section, as if we've divided the 2 hemispheres and then removed the left.

 Taking a different view, if we now imagine looking at someone front on and then taking a perpendicular slice through the brain we get a coronal section, which would look something like [this](#coronal).